Aniketos07/hello-world/README.md

 HI!

-I am Aniket Mishra.
+I am Aniket.
 I have just begun to learn programming and am about to enter college in a few months.
 I know a bit about C++ from school courses.